 “Sometimes the shock of nostalgia is a positive… we should never forget the constrained machines we grew up on… that’s all… just remember those lousy boxes, and write code for THEM today.
 If you do that, keeping in mind the same memory, CPU and I/O constraints as back then, it’s all that anyone needs to know about writing high performance and quality code today.
 Code smart, don’t allocate for the fun of it, know your allocation patterns, understand your complexity and optimize for the early out.”

 This is why we live and breathe tech; we look for that seed of innovation and follow it as it grows.

-One of our directors, Paul Redman, regularly attends conferences along with our Lead Security Researcher, Thomas Paffett.
-Most recently they attended a UCL conference on Blockchain usage in Asset Management.
+One of our directors, Paul Redman, regularly attends conferences along with our Lead Data Consultant, Joe Pocock.
+Most recently they attended a Corda conference on Blockchain and DLT; focussing on financial services.
 As technologists at heart, we do our best to get as low a level understanding of these technologies as possible, so that we know what our clients need now, and in the future.
 This is intelligent recruiting.

 We understand for example that Blockchain is not just for Bitcoins, (or Litecoin, Dogecoin, Ripple, Quark, Freicoin or any one of the 1800+ other cryptocurrencies around), we know that it has uses far beyond this.
 It has the potential to revolutionize not only the financial industry but the world as we know it.
 It can bring trust to a trustless world, and give a secure identity to everyone.
 Unlike others who jump on the buzzword bingo bandwagon, we like to discuss and learn about emerging technologies from the start.